irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 This is meant to be something that is close to home for the Sniper Crewchief build in vanilla, though with Gilza's gameplay loop you will be relying on your secondary and melee a lot more.
 But hey, at least sniping is a lot easier as you only need to aim for the body.
 This build is using all barebone skills - ICTV armor, "Hostage Taker", and "Inspire".
 Sniping is favored due to the passive nature of this perk deck, but you can try to rely on any weapons of your choice, with appropriate skill adjustments to this build.
 Weapons to use:
-1300-1600 damage class sniper rifle with either secondary snipers, or a 250 damage class smg, toggled to single to get value from sharpshooter skill subtree, while being switchable to full-auto against bulldozers.
+1300-1600 damage class sniper rifle with either secondary snipers, or a 250 damage class SMG, toggled to single fire mode to get value from the sharpshooter skill tree, while being switchable to full-auto against bulldozers.
 Flashbangs or zapper grenades, depending on heist length.
 Any melee of your choice, but the 35-50 damage ones or the electric stun ones would probably feel the best.

 -----